Out of Order

 Many queer individuals have quickly learned that rule changes don’t guarantee true welcome in their churches.

-The leaders of this movement are young LGBTQ people of faith claiming a place in their church pulpits — and recognition in the everyday moments of church life.
+The leaders of this movement are young LGBTQIA+ people of faith claiming a place in their church pulpits — and recognition in the everyday moments of church life.

 The film draws timely attention to the joyful experiences and complex struggles of queer young people, the need for greater awareness and understanding of bisexuality, and the growing visibility of transgender individuals, offering a unique perspective on a trans person of faith.